marcelhoffs/arch-install/README.md

 arch-chroot /mnt
 ```

-# Clone the repository and run the base installer
+# Step 2: Clone the repository and run the base installer
 ```
 mkdir /arch-install
 cd /arch-install